codacy/codacy-pmd/src/main/resources/docs/description/java_imports_TooManyStaticImports.md

+Since: PMD 4.1

-If you overuse the `static import` feature, it can make your program unreadable and unmaintainable, polluting its namespace with all the static members you import.
-Readers of your code (including you, a few months after you wrote it) will not know which class a `static` member comes from (Sun 1.5 Language Guide).
+If you overuse the static import feature, it can make your program unreadable and unmaintainable, polluting its namespace with all the static members you import.
+Readers of your code (including you, a few months after you wrote it) will not know which class a static member comes from (Sun 1.5 Language Guide).

-Ex:
+Example(s):
 ```
 import static Lennon;
 import static Ringo;